-Air Waves Heating and Cooling wants to make sure we help our customers in every way possible.
+Air Waves Heating & Cooling LLC wants to make sure we help our customers in every way possible.
 That includes making sure they are informed of the different types of AC filters out on the market.
 A person not changing their AC filter on a regular basis is the cause of many service calls.
 There are also many different types and sizes of AC filters, make sure you have the correct filter for your system.

 Types of AC Filters